How to Deploy an MCP App to Production (May 2026)

 FLY_API_TOKEN: ${{ secrets.FLY_API_TOKEN }}

-The unit tests (pnpm test) and e2e tests (pnpm test:e2e) run in the inspector against both the ChatGPT and Claude hosts before the build.
+pnpm test runs both unit and E2E tests in the inspector against both the ChatGPT and Claude hosts before the build.
 If they pass, you know your resources render correctly in both environments before you ship.
-See the complete testing guide for how to set these up.
+See the CI/CD guide for the full workflow and the complete testing guide for how to write the tests.

 Smoke Testing After Deploy